GunnarLarssonSLU/rise_sdvp/README.md

 Hardware components used:

-- A [Controller](Hardware/Controller) that runs the embedded software that controls the motion and estimates the position of the model car.
+- A [Controller](Hardware/Controller) that runs the embedded software that controls the motion and estimates the position of the vehicle (Macbot or Drängen).
-- A [VESC](https://vesc-project.com) motor controller that controls the motor on the car over CAN-bus, and provides speed and position estimation from the motor that is used in the sensor fusion in the controller.
+- An embedded Linux computer, in our case a [Raspberry PI](https://www.raspberrypi.org/) or a Jetson Xavier running [Car_Client](Linux/Car_Client) on that computer.
+It communicates with the [Controller PCB](Hardware/Controller) using one or two USB cable(s) and with [RControlStation](Linux/RControlStation) using any internet connection.
 - A computer that runs the [RControlStation](Linux/RControlStation) software.
-- An embedded Linux computer, in our case a [Raspberry PI](https://www.raspberrypi.org/) running [Car_Client](Linux/Car_Client) on that computer.
-It communicats with the [Controller PCB](Hardware/Controller) using an USB cabel and with [RControlStation](Linux/RControlStation) using any internet connection.
+- A [VESC](https://vesc-project.com) motor controller that can control motors on the vehicle over CAN-bus, and provides speed and position estimation from the motor that is used in the sensor fusion in the controller.

 ### Hardware components @ Macbot